ianstormtaylor/slate/docs/reference/plugins/core.md

 When text is entered, the core plugin inserts the text from `event.data` into the editor.

+### `onBlur`

+When the editor is blurred, the core plugin updates the selection in Slate's internal data model without re-rendering.

+### `onCopy`

+When the user copies part of the document, the core plugin adds the copied text to the clipboard with a serialized version of the document intact, so that it can be deserialized and inserted on paste, preserving formatting.

+### `onCut`

+When the user cuts part of the document, the core plugin runs the same logic it runs for `onCopy`, but it also delete's the content in the current selection.

 ### `onDrop`

 When the user drops content into the editor, the core plugin handles drops of type `text` and `html` as plain text, and does nothing for drops of type `files`.